 Factors to Consider When Filing for Bankruptcy

-The first thing you should do if you are thinking about filing for bankruptcy is to schedule a consultation with an experienced bankruptcy attorney.
+The first thing you should do if you are thinking about filing for bankruptcy is to schedule a consultation with an experienced San Diego California bankruptcy lawyer.
 If you are not ready for that step just yet, here are a few questions to consider:

 - How is your current credit score?
 In the short term, filing bankruptcy could affect your credit score depending on how low or high it currently is.
 If you are at an 800, filing bankruptcy will hurt your score.
 If you are at a 500, bankruptcy could actually increase your credit score.
 However, even a temporary drop in credit score due to bankruptcy will allow you to rebuild your credit after the bankruptcy is completed.
 This is typically less of an issue for someone who is younger.

 - Do you have a lot of property/assets?
-Younger people generally have fewer assets, but if you do have assets, you need to take into consideration how bankruptcy might affect them.
+Younger people generally have fewer assets, but if you do have assets, you need to take into consideration how bankruptcy attorney San Diego California might affect them.
 Having more assets does not mean bankruptcy is not an option, but it is something to evaluate when making the decision.